 A student also has the option to pay online with a WebCheck (ACH).

-There will be no fee associated with the Web Check payment option.
-A \$40.00 fee will be assessed to the student's account if a check or WebCheck payment is returned as uncollectable, and a \$3.00 fee will be assessed for a WebCheck payment returned due to incorrectly entered account information.
+There will be no fee associated with the WebCheck payment option.

+A \$40.00 fee will be assessed to the student's account if a check is returned as uncollectible and a \$3.00 fee for online ACH return fees.

 Students also have the option to mail their payment.
-All checks and money orders should be made payable to Bryant University; envelopes should be addressed to:
+All checks and money orders should be made payable to Bryant University and mailed to: Bryant University

+Bursar's Office

-Bryant University Bursar's Office 1150 Douglas Pike Smithfield, RI 02917-1284
+1150 Douglas Pike Smithfield, RI 02917-1284